Our evidence-based analysis of Modafinil features

 Treatment of Other Conditions

-While it is known that Modafinil modulates the brain’s histamine, norepinephrine, serotonin, dopamine, and orexin systems, the precise mechanisms of its action have not been identified in terms of locating a single site of action or major receptor binding.
+While it is known that modafinil modulates the brain’s histamine, norepinephrine, serotonin, dopamine, and orexin systems, the exact mechanisms of its action have not been identified in terms of locating a single site of action or major receptor binding.

-However, it is clear that Modafinil’s effect on various important neurotransmitters is at the heart of its potency, both as a eugeroic and as a nootropic.
+However, modafinil’s effect on various neurotransmitters is at the heart of its potential as a eugeroic and as a nootropic.

-- Orexin/Hypocretin: Much of Modafinil’s wakefulness promoting action is attributable to its action on the brain’s orexin/hypocretin system, which is located in the hypothalamus and is responsible for regulating wakefulness, arousal, and appetite.
-The most common form of narcolepsy is caused by a lack of orexin, which Modafinil is believed to address by acting directly on orexin neurons.
-Stimulating these neurons also increases production of histamines and other important neurotransmitters that are related to wakefulness and alertness.
+- Orexin/Hypocretin: Much of modafinil’s wakefulness-promoting action is attributable to its action on the brain’s orexin/hypocretin system, which is located in the hypothalamus and is responsible for regulating wakefulness, arousal, and appetite.
+The most common form of narcolepsy is caused by a lack of orexin, which modafinil is believed to address by acting directly on orexin neurons.
+Stimulating these neurons also increases the production of histamines and other important neurotransmitters that are related to wakefulness and alertness.

 - Histamine: Though we usually hear about histamine in relation to allergies and local immune responses, it also plays an important role in the regulation of the sleep/wake cycle.
 Modafinil’s action in the hypothalamus is believed to elevate histamine levels, contributing significantly to wakefulness and alertness.

 - Dopamine: An important neurotransmitter associated with the stimuli/reward response, dopamine can improve mood and increase motivation and focus.
-Unlike amphetamines and other stimulants which directly stimulate dopamine release and increase dopamine levels in a very rapid and highly amplified manner, Modafinil works more gradually by blocking the receptors that remove dopamine from the synapses, which effectively elevates the amount of dopamine available for immediate use in the brain.
-This gradual and somewhat indirect action on the dopamine system is an important feature of how Modafinil works because it reduces the “rush” type of euphoria that is associated with addiction.
+Unlike amphetamines and other stimulants which directly stimulate dopamine release and increase dopamine levels in a very rapid and highly amplified manner, modafinil works indirectly by blocking the dopamine transporter or DAT, a protein that pumps dopamine out of the synapses back into intracellular fluid to be stored for future release.
+By blocking the DAT, modafinil effectively elevates the amount of dopamine available for immediate use in the brain.
+This gradual and somewhat indirect action on the dopamine system is an important feature of how modafinil works because it reduces the “rush” type of euphoria that is associated with addiction.

 Modafinil + Phenylpiracetam Stack

-This stack has been reported to increase energy and focus, as expected from Modafinil, while the addition of phenylpiracetam and ALCAR help increase fluidity of thought, curiosity, and self-perceived creativity.
+This stack has been reported to increase energy and focus, as expected from modafinil, while the addition of phenylpiracetam and ALCAR help increase the fluidity of thought, curiosity, and self-perceived creativity.
 Credit to TramMcD for this stack idea.

-Though Modafinil is generally considered to be both safe and well-tolerated at moderate dosages, it’s a powerful substance and does have some possible negative side effects, which can range from minor annoyances to major health threats.
+Though modafinil is generally considered both safe and well-tolerated, it’s a powerful substance that may lead to some negative side effects, which can range from minor annoyances to major health threats.

-There are a number side effects of Modafinil that are regularly though not frequently reported, and are considered very serious.
+There are a number of side effects that are regularly though not frequently reported, and are considered very serious.
 Anyone who experiences them is advised to seek medical attention immediately.
-These include rapid or pounding heartbeat, abnormal heart rhythm, or chest pain; high or low blood pressure; the inability to empty bladder or bowels; chills and/or fever; confusion, depression, loss of memory, or mood changes; dyskinesia, or the impairment of voluntary movement; and problems with eyesight.
+These include fever, easy bruising or bleeding, hallucinations, depression, chest pain, fast or irregular heartbeat, or mood changes such as confusion, depression, hallucinations, or thoughts of suicide).

 Where to Buy

-However, Adrafinil, which is actually a precursor to Modafinil, is a legal alternative that has very similar effects.
-Like Modafinil, Adrafinil increases wakefulness and alertness, reduces fatigue, and offers substantial cognitive benefits, including better mood, memory, and motivation.
+However, adrafinil, which is a precursor to modafinil, is a legal alternative that has very similar effects.
+Like modafinil, adrafinil increases wakefulness and alertness, reduces fatigue, and offers substantial cognitive benefits, including better mood, memory, and motivation.

-Adrafinil can be purchased online from specialized vendors such as PeakNootropics.com, a popular source for cognitive enhancing supplements.
+Adrafinil can be purchased online from specialized vendors such as PureNootropics.net, a popular source for cognitive enhancing supplements.

-But even a quick read through any of the top nootropic community forums will show that users’ results with Modafinil are varied.
-While some are hailing it as a modern miracle that can change your life, make you smarter, and rewrite the book when it comes to the need for sleep, others caution that the Modafinil experience isn’t equally rosy for everyone.
-Some users report disappointing or even unpleasant outcomes, and others caution that taking it off-label could actually be a very risky business.
-Which view is correct?
+But even a quick read through any of the top nootropic community forums will show that users’ results with modafinil are varied.
+While some are hailing it as a modern miracle that can change your life, others caution that the modafinil experience isn’t equally rosy for everyone.
+Some users report disappointing or even unpleasant outcomes, and others caution taking it off-label.

 As usual, both sides of the story are important.
-There’s absolutely no denying the decades of research that have irrefutably proven that Modafinil has tremendous cognitive benefits and low addiction potential, but at the same time there’s no way around the fact that it is indeed a very powerful drug that can have some serious side effects, and to which everyone responds differently.
+There’s no denying the decades of research that have irrefutably proven that modafinil has tremendous cognitive benefits and low addiction potential.
+Still, at the same time, the fact that it is indeed a potent drug that can have some serious side effects, and to which everyone responds differently.